IDEA—Indigenous Design & Engineering Academy

-No cost to participants.
-This program is delivered at no cost to successful applicants.
+This program is delivered at no cost to participants.

 Participants will receive a certification of completion.

-To be eligible for this certificate, students should attend all online learning sessions (includes training, reflection, and youth program delivery).
-Training and reflection sessions will be held online for 3 sessions a week (typically Monday, Wednesday, and Friday, with some variation), for up to 3 hours each session.
-Youth program delivery sessions are offered throughout the summer and scheduling will be arranged with participants, drawing on personal interests.
+To be eligible for this certificate, students should attend all online learning sessions.
+Youth program delivery sessions for observation will be offered throughout the summer and scheduling will be arranged with participants, drawing on personal interests.

 The IDEA-LIT Program is committed to creating an environment that is inclusive of all persons and treats all members of the community in a respectful and equitable manner.

-Students who complete 80% of program activities will receive a certificate of completion and letter of reference and a Microsoft Surface Go laptop.
+Students who complete 80% of program activities will receive a certificate of completion and letter of reference.

 FREQUENTLY ASKED QUESTIONS